 View research profile

-Professor Paul Dark - Professor of Critical Care Medicine
+Paul Dark - Professor of Critical Care Medicine and HCRI Research Professor

 Paul studied medicine at Manchester and obtained a PhD as MRC Clinical Training Fellow in major trauma.
-He is Professor of Critical Care Medicine at the University of Manchester and an Honorary NHS Consultant at Salford Royal Hospital.
-He provides national research leadership for the Department of Health in critical care and runs a national programme of research assessing the care utility of new rapid diagnostic technologies in the setting of severe infection and major injury.
-He collaborates with colleagues at the Liverpool School of Tropical Medicine in LMIC healthcare settings.
+He is Professor of Critical Care Medicine at the University of Manchester and Honorary NHS Consultant (Northern Care Alliance NHS Foundation Trust - Salford Care Organisation).
+He provides national research leadership for the Department of Health and Social Care and leads a research programme in health and social justice for the National Institute of Health and Care Research (NIHR).
+He was appointed NIHR Senior Investigator in 2022.

 View research profile